 - Access GPS locations of accident scenes

 Here are some of the applications presently available:

 - State Farm

 Yes.
-Even minor accidents like door dings, bumper scratches, broken taillights, and other seemingly minor damage can be significant.
-There are several examples of when this happens.
+Even minor accidents like door dings, bumper scratches, broken tail lights, and other seemingly minor damage can be significant.
+Here’s several examples why:

 When should I contact the at-fault driver’s insurance company?